MohammadKhan-3/portfolio/README.md

 # Portfolio
 Using https://www.themezy.com/free-website-templates/16-free-responsive-portfolio-template to create an online portfolio for my engineering and filmmaking projects
-## Modifications Made to the Original Theme:
+## Major Modifications Made to the Original Theme:
 1. Changed the green color to blue
 2. Removed header eye image
 3. Added more than 8 circles to the portfolios page